IQTLabs/dovesnap/README.md

-docker-ovs-plugin
+dovesnap
 =================

 ### QuickStart Instructions

-The quickstart instructions describe how to start the plugin in **nat mode**.
-Flat mode is described in the `flat` mode section.
+The quickstart instructions describe how to start the plugin.
+There are two modes, **nat** and **flat** described in the following section.
+At the moment, flat mode is the default.

 **1.** Make sure you are using Docker 1.9 or later